Top 5 Eco-Friendly Alternatives to Single-Use Plastic Cups for Foodservice Buyers

 • Ensure the availability of industrial composting to dispose of PLA cups properly.

-• Heat resistance is limited, so avoid using them for hot beverages.
+• Heat resistance is limited, so avoid using them for hot beverages or high-temperature storage.

 4. Cornstarch Cups